Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onDrop(...)

-This function is called when this [Object](object.md) is dropped.
+This event handler is called when this [Object](object.md) is dropped.
 Does not work in Global.

 !!!info "onDrop(player_color)"
 	* [<span class="tag str"></span>](types.md) **player_color**: [Player Color](player/colors.md) of the Player.